Centre Party (Netherlands): Dissolution

 By the 1986 election, the party was disintegrating rapidly, with the party membership after the split counting a mere 100 persons, and most of the leading party members having gone over to the CD, or left politics.
 The party was officially declared bankrupt on 13 May 1986, after being fined a sum of money it was not able to pay.
 The party re-organized itself under the name Centre Party '86 (CP'86) a week later.
 They were never able to obtain any seats in national elections since then, and were eventually abrogated in 1998 by a Dutch court, because of the racist and xenophobic statements of its party board at a 1995 meeting.
 The radical neo-Nazi wing of the new party expelled the moderate nationalist wing, and several of the latter members founded the People's Nationalists Netherlands in 1997, which later became the New National Party.

 Ideology

-The CP saw itself as defending the rights of autochthonous Dutch people in the face of mass immigration.
+The CP saw itself as defending the rights of native Dutch people in the face of mass immigration.
 After it lost its parliamentary representation in 1984, the party continued in 1986 under the name Centre Party '86.
 The new party became even more radicalized.

 The party's initial manifesto was titled "not left, not right," and combined right-wing, left-wing and green political positions.
 Its tenth point contained its immigration stance; "The Netherlands is not an immigrant country, so put a stop to the stream of foreigners."
 Together with the history of some of the party's early members, this point in the program was the main background for portraying the CP as a "right-wing extremist" party in the media.
-The party itself however fiercely rejected any accusations of racism and fascism.
+The party itself fiercely rejected any accusations of racism and fascism.